arun406/aktimetrix/README.md

 ![reference-architecture](./img/Product.jpeg)
 ## Processor

 Processor Application is a event-driven microservices responsible for consuming the business events from sources and generates the process and step level events for each business entity.
-For example, processor consumes booking events and generates process instance and step instance events for the booking Id.
+For example, processor consumes booking events and generates process instance and step instance events for each of the bookings.

 1. Create a base spring boot application using [spring initializer](https://start.spring.io/).
 Add aktimetrix core dependency to the project